 The List of Names of Deaf Lost to AIDS began in 1989 as a way to remember those in our community that we’ve lost to AIDS and HIV-related complications.
 This website originally launched in 1995 under a different domain.

 It is our hope that this website can serve not only as a tribute, but also as an awareness and educational tool.

-AIDS is still very real and whether you are D/deaf, hearing, gay, lesbian, bisexual, transsexual, transgender, intersex or straight — AIDS does not discriminate.
+AIDS is still very real and whether you are deaf, hard-of-hearing, hearing, gay, lesbian, bisexual, transsexual, transgender, pansexual, intersex, queer or straight — AIDS does not discriminate.
 The names that you see on this website come from different age, economic, sexual orientations, ethnic, racial and cultural groups.

 If you know of a missing name, or have an obituary or photo of any of the names listed, please submit it.
 Until there’s a cure, we will continue to add submitted names, obituaries and photos to this site each year on World AIDS Day.

 To our knowledge, this website contains the most complete, up-to-date list of names of Deaf people lost to AIDS and HIV-related complications in the United States.
 No list, however, could possibly list all of the people we’ve lost.
 Everyday, AIDS continues to claim those we love.